btelwy/AJ-Retrial/DesignDoc.md

 ### Characters
-- [] Clay, from *Phoenix Wright: Dual Destinies*, is an astronaut who will serve as Apollo's best friend, as retroactively described in that game
+- [] Clay, as retroactively described in *Phoenix Wright: Dual Destinies*, is an astronaut who will serve as Apollo's best friend

 ### Story and Dialogue
 - [] A fifth case, titled **Truth and Justice**
-- [] A comedic "Asinine Attorney" case, in which Phoenix is accused of murdering Charley the houseplant
+- [] A comedic "Asinine Attorney" case, in which Phoenix is accused of murdering Charley the houseplant (worked on: Midnight)

+As listed below, there will also be:
-- [] About ten mini-episodes, called Secret Files, that focus on character dynamics and are accessed from the main menu
+- About fifteen mini-episodes, called Secret Files, that focus on character dynamics and are accessed from the main menu
-- [] Additional new scenes that are integrated directly into the main cases
+- Additional new scenes that are similar to the Secret Files but that are integrated directly into the main cases

+**Turnabout Trump:**
+- [x] Phoenix and Kristoph’s dinner conversation before 4-1
+- [x] Apollo visiting Kristoph in prison right after 4-1, where as a retcon he sees Klavier for the first time

+**Turnabout Corner:**
+- [x] Ema and Phoenix’s first conversation in a long time
+- [] Apollo, Trucy, Ema, and Wocky hanging out (worked on: @OnYourRight)
+- [x] Edgeworth and Gumshoe visiting Wright and Co.
+Law Offices

+**Turnabout Serenade:**
+- [] Apollo, Trucy, and Lamiroir visiting Machi after 4-3 (worked on: AWD)
+- [] Klavier inviting Apollo to his office after 4-3 to talk (worked on: Kringle)
+- [] Apollo, Trucy, and Phoenix at the agency cooking (needs to be put into a scene)

+**Turnabout Succession:**
+- [] Klavier and Kristoph talking after Gramarye trial (worked on: piyo)
+- [x] Valant before turning himself in
+- [] Maya meeting Trucy (needs to be put into a scene)

+**Truth and Justice:**
+- [] *to be filled in later*

+**Scenes inserted directly into the main game:**
+- [] Apollo having a phone call with Clay right after 4-1 (needs to be put into a scene)
+- [] The off-camera scene where Phoenix finally tells Apollo what happened (worked on: Matt)
+- [] Apollo and Trucy talking in the hospital after the final 4-4 trial (needs to be put into a scene)
+- [] Klavier apologizing to Phoenix (part of 4-5)

 With the exception of Clay's inclusion, *Retrial* will be written from the perspective of 2007, as if *Apollo Justice: Ace Attorney*'s sequels, *Phoenix Wright: Dual Destinies* and *Phoenix Wright: Spirit of Justice*, had not yet released. *Retrial* is intended to address *Apollo Justice* as a game, not the *Apollo Justice* trilogy of games.